Manoel Island: MIDI plc Concession and Manoel Island: Post Għalina

 In 2000, a concession agreement was signed between the Government of Malta and MIDI plc, a consortium of local companies.
 This agreement granted MIDI a concession of 99 years over Manoel Island and Tigné Point, with the aim to construct mixed-use developments and restore the dilapidated historic buildings on both sites, while maintaining public access to the foreshore.
 Tigné Point was subsequently developed, including a shopping mall and luxury residential apartments, but the development of Manoel Island was stalled.

 In 2016, activists from Moviment Graffitti, together with other local organisations and the Gżira local council, carried out non-violent direct actions to ensure access to the foreshore, which access was illegally blocked by MIDI.
 Eventually, an agreement to safeguard public access to the foreshore was reached.

 In March 2025, activists and residents started a campaign urging the Government to rescind the concession in light of the fact that MIDI did not keep to timelines stipulated in the concession, and to turn the site into a national park for all to enjoy.
 An official parliamentary petition was created and gathered over 29,000 signatures.
-In June 2025, the Government acquiesced to these demands and work is now planned to turn the site into a public park.
+In June 2025, the Government acquiesced to these demands and announced plans to turn the site into a public park.
+In March 2026, Minister Owen Bonnici announced that a deal had been concluded to acquire Manoel Island from MIDI for 43 million euros, with the government opting for an immediate agreement rather than the prospects of lengthy litigation.